 The James Webb Space Telescope (JWST) is NASA's next generation flagship space telescope and is the successor of the Hubble Space telesocpe (HST).

 JWST will have a 6.5m deployable primary mirror which is almost three times larger than HST's primary mirror.
 This powerful telescope will observe primarily in near infra-red wavelength

 range and will have both imagers and spectrographs and will be an incredible tool to study of distant galaxies, including those seen at z > 10 when the first generations of stars lit up a dark Universe, and for cool objects such as forming stars and planetary systems.

-The current expected launch date is March, 2021 .
+JWST was launched on December 25, 2021 .
 The image is an artist's impression of the JWST deployed at the L2 point 1.5 million km from Earth [Credit NASA].

 I am also involved with several additional JWST programs.

 Students please contact me for more information.